Take Action: Antiracism Resources

 But, how?
 As NCJW advocates we are committed to antiracist work for the long-haul.
 To keep us moving forward during this frightening time, here are some helpful resources with some ideas of places to donate, educate yourself, and take action.

 - Start a salon or book club using the books, podcasts, articles, and movies below.
-Engaging in a difficult conversation and becoming even more self-aware is an important step towards being antiracist.
+Engaging in difficult conversations and becoming even more self-aware is an important step towards being antiracist.

 - Remember, this is ongoing work.
 Being anti-racist is not something to check off a box, but something to work towards every day.
-Continue to learn, discuss, and to name your failures and learn from them.
+Sign up for newsletters from Black Lives Matter and NCJW on network actions, program updates, and more to continue your involvement.
+Continue to recognize your own failings, learn, and discuss.

 - Anti-Racism & Jewish Resources